Anne Seymour Damer: Works

 The development of Anne Seymour Damer's interest in sculpture is credited to David Hume (who served as Under-Secretary when her father was Secretary of State, 1766–1768) and to the encouragement of Horace Walpole, who was her guardian during her parents' frequent trips abroad.
 According to Walpole, her training included lessons in modelling from Giuseppe Ceracchi, in marble carving from John Bacon, and in anatomy from William Cumberland Cruikshank.

 During the period 1784–1818, Damer exhibited 32 works as an honorary exhibitor at the Royal Academy.
 Her work, primarily busts in Neoclassical style, developed from early wax sculptures to technically complex ones in works in terracotta, bronze and marble.
 Her subjects, largely drawn from friends and colleagues in Whig circles, included Lady Melbourne, Nelson, Joseph Banks, George III, Mary Berry, Charles James Fox and herself.
 She executed several actors' portraits, such as the busts of her friends Sarah Siddons and Elizabeth Farren (as the Muses Melpomene and Thalia).

 She produced keystone sculptures of Isis and Tamesis for each side of the central arch on the bridge at Henley-on-Thames.
 The original models are in the Henley Gallery of the River and Rowing Museum nearby.
 Another major architectural work was her 10-foot statue of Apollo, now destroyed, for the frontage of Drury Lane theatre.
 She also created two bas-reliefs for the Boydell Shakespeare Gallery of scenes from Coriolanus and Antony and Cleopatra.

-Damer was also a writer, with one published novel, Belmour (first published in 1801).